llvm/llvm-project/llvm/docs/UserGuides.rst

    stages of compilation.

 :doc:`RemoveDIsDebugInfo`
-   This is a migration guide describing how to move from debug-info using intrinsics such as dbg.value to using the non-instruction DPValue object.
+   This is a migration guide describing how to move from debug info using intrinsics such as dbg.value to using the non-instruction DPValue object.

 :doc:`InstrProfileFormat`